jenova-marie/ninshubur/README.md

 ### The actual scraping — `pnpm cli backfill`

-Every scrape happens via the `backfill` subcommand.
-Ninshubur logs in, walks the configured channels through Discord's REST API, and exits when finished.
-There's no idle state, no listener, no "is the bot online?" question — between runs, Ninshubur is simply not running.
+Every scrape happens via the `backfill` subcommand. 𒀭Ninshubur logs in, walks the configured channels through Discord's REST API, and exits when finished.
+There's no idle state, no listener, no "is the bot online?" question — between runs, 𒀭Ninshubur is simply not running.

 ```sh
 # Walk every channel that matches the .env allowlist